skellis46/slipbox/technological determinism.md

 Consider technological determinism in relation to [[gestell and enframing]] and [[device paradigm and focal things]].
 Focal things in particular seem to resist technological determinism.

+See _Smith & Marx, Merrit Roe & Leo (June 1994).
+Does Technology Drive History?
+The Dilemma of Technological Determinism.
+The MIT Press_ at bottom of <https://en.wikipedia.org/wiki/Technological_determinism>.

 ---